-This list offers examples of concrete strategies aligned with this general equity-focused teaching principle.
+This list offers examples of concrete strategies aligned with applying elements of equity-focused teaching (EfT).
 If you would like to submit your own example for consideration, please click here.

 Explain the learning objectives of the course and how they tie to the assignments and learning activities in your class.

 - Answer the following 3 questions (in order) will assist you in establishing the learning objectives for each class activity).